Energy Auditing

 Some states require energy auditors to become certified; many auditors learn through up to three years of on-the-job training.
 Most weatherization technicians need a high school diploma or equivalent.

-Why are Energy Auditors serviced important?
+Why are Energy Auditor's services vital?

 Conducting a blower-door test is one of the most common ways to find an air leak.
 This test uses a specialized blower fan to alter the air pressure inside an enclosed structure.
-All exterior openings to a building are completely closed except for the opening where the blower fan operates.
-The blower fan essentially creates a vacuum within the structure, causing exterior air to seep back into the structure.
+All exterior openings to a building are entirely closed except for the opening where the blower fan operates.
+The blower fan creates a vacuum within the structure, causing exterior air to seep back into the structure.
 Energy auditors then inspect the structure in search of any air leaks.

 A more technical test involves using a thermal infrared camera to analyze the amount of heat a building accumulates.
 Thermal infrared devices allow minor differences in ambient heat to appear via a camera monitor as shades of bright and dark colors.
 Typically, red and yellow colors signify a higher temperature than darker shades.
-By using a thermal monitoring device, energy auditors can determine which areas of a structure demand attention.
+Using a thermal monitoring device, energy auditors can determine which areas of a structure demand attention.

-• Perform post-work repair inspections ensuring repairs of contractors were completed according to code and regulations.
+• Perform post-work repair inspections, ensuring repairs of contractors were completed according to code and regulations.

 Potential Hazards of the Industry